In this tutorial, I will describe the functions used to cut pieces of text – LEFT, RIGHT, and MID.

 In all of the features listed below the text argument, unless it is a reference to a cell or the formula returns the text must be enclosed in quotes!

-Type “=RIGHT(cell reference, number of characters)” into the formula bar, replacing “cell reference” with the cell containing the text and “number of characters” with the number of characters you want to cut.
+Replace “cell reference” with the cell containing text and “number of characters” with the desired count.

 Cutting Pieces of Text After Particular Sign